Age-Related Macular Degeneration

 Together, they work together to build the best plan for you.
 Their training focuses on the needs of older patients.
 Every patient deserves respect, dignity and care that fits their lifestyle and health goals.

-The Senior Health Center treats diseases of aging.
+The Senior Health Clinics treats diseases of aging.
 Our center has an emphasis on the following:

 GRACE is a home-based program with a geriatric specialized advanced care provider and social worker.
 The program partners with the primary care provider in providing care to eligible patients 65 and older who live in Marion or one of the surrounding counties.
 The advanced care provider and social worker meet with the patient in their home to manage common geriatric issues and assist the patient/family with changing care needs.